3-inch ordnance rifle

-The 3-inch ordnance rifle, model 1861 was a wrought iron muzzleloading rifled cannon that was adopted by the United States Army in 1861 and widely used in field artillery units during the American Civil War.
-It fired a 9.5 lb projectile to a distance of 1830 yd at an elevation of 5°.
-The 3-inch rifle was not as effective in firing canister shot as the heavier 12-pounder Napoleon, but it proved to be highly accurate at longer ranges when firing common shell or spherical case shot.
+The 3-inch ordnance rifle, model 1861 was a muzzleloading and rifled cannon that was adopted by the United States Army in 1861 and widely used in field artillery units during the American Civil War.
+Made of wrought iron, it was capable of firing a 9.5 lb projectile 1830 yd at an elevation of 5°.
+The 3-inch rifle was not as effective in firing canister shot as the heavier 12-pounder Napoleon, but it proved to be highly accurate at longer ranges when firing common shell or conical case shot.
 There was only one reported case of a 3-inch ordnance rifle bursting in action.
-This was in stark contrast to the similarly sized cast iron 10-pounder Parrott rifles which occasionally burst without warning, inflicting injury on the gun crews.
-The Confederate States of America lacked the technology to manufacture reliable copies of the 3-inch ordnance rifle.
-However, the Confederate States Army respected the weapons and employed those captured from Federal forces.
+This was in stark contrast to the similarly sized 10-pounder Parrott rifles which occasionally burst without warning, inflicting injury on the gun crews.
+The Confederate States of America lacked the technology to manufacture reliable copies of the 3-inch ordnance rifle, but the Confederate States Army respected the weapons and employed those captured from Federal forces.